-- 3.1 They must demonstrate the generic and personal qualities expected of a pharmacy graduate: empathy; leadership; effective communication; independent and critical thinking; cultural understanding; a commitment to lifelong learning; professional and ethical conduct; reflective practice; awareness of limitations and risk; information literacy; team work; and problem-solving. - 3.2 They must possess the specialist knowledge, skills and attributes to enter the NPIP leading to registration as a pharmacist competent to practise in a patient-centred professional and ethical manner including but not necessarily limited to: - (a) The requisite knowledge of how medicines are developed, manufactured and brought to the market place; - (b) The requisite knowledge of medicines, medical devices and medicines formulation and their preparation and the competence to prepare medicines extemporaneously, as may be necessary; - (c) The competence to supply medicines in accordance with pharmaceutical knowledge, legislative requirements and codes of professional conduct and practice; - (d) The ability to reason through professional dilemmas in a structured manner and justify action options chosen in a manner respectful of pharmacy law, the statutory Code of Conduct and common frameworks for ethical decision-making; - (e) The requisite pharmacological, pharmaceutical and clinical knowledge to safely and effectively interpret and evaluate prescriptions and other orders for medicines; - (f) The requisite knowledge and communication skills to fulfil their role in advising and counselling patients, other healthcare professionals and others about medicines and their usage; - (g) The requisite knowledge and skills to recognise common disease states and make appropriate responses to presented symptoms; - (h) The requisite knowledge and appreciation of the principles of quality and quality assurance mechanisms in all aspects of scientific and professional activities; - (i) An understanding and application of research methodologies relevant to natural, clinical and social sciences; - (j) An understanding of the need for and application of an evidence-based approach to problem solving.
+- 3.1 They must demonstrate the generic and personal qualities expected of a pharmacy graduate which include: empathy; leadership; effective communication; confidence; independent and critical thinking; cultural understanding; a commitment to lifelong learning; professional and ethical conduct; reflective practice; awareness of limitations and risk; information literacy; team work; and problem-solving. - 3.2 They must possess the specialist knowledge, skills and professional attributes to enter the NPIP leading to registration as a pharmacist competent to practise in a patient-centred professional and ethical manner, including, but not necessarily limited to: - (a) The requisite knowledge of the regulatory framework and the role of pharmacists within it. - (b) The requisite knowledge of how medicines are developed, manufactured and brought to the market place; - (c) The requisite knowledge of medicines, medical devices and medicines formulation and their preparation and the competence to prepare medicines extemporaneously, as may be necessary; - (d) The competence to undertake or advise on all aspects of the medication use process (i.e. procurement, supply, administration, monitoring, prescribing of medicines) in accordance with pharmaceutical knowledge, legislative requirements and codes of professional conduct and practice; - (e) The ability to reason through professional dilemmas in a structured manner and justify action options chosen in a manner respectful of pharmacy law, the statutory Code of Conduct and common frameworks for ethical decision-making; - (f) The requisite pharmacological, pharmaceutical and clinical knowledge to safely and effectively interpret and evaluate information about medicines and their proper use and to monitor and interpret ongoing therapy and patient progress; - (g) The requisite knowledge and communication skills to fulfil their role in advising and counselling patients, other healthcare professionals and others about medicines and their usage; - (h) The requisite knowledge and skills to recognise common disease states and make appropriate responses to presented symptoms with appropriate referral to other healthcare professionals as necessary - (i) The requisite knowledge and appreciation of the principles of quality and safety and quality assurance mechanisms in all aspects of scientific and professional activities: - (j) An understanding of research methodologies relevant to pharmaceutical, biomedical and social sciences; - (k) An understanding of the need to identify the evidence and strength of that evidence and its application to problem solving and patient-care; - (I) An understanding of the practice of pharmacy in community, hospital, industrial and academic pharmacy settings

-Draft Standard 4 CURRICULUM
+STANDARD 4: CURRICULUM

-The curriculum is planned and delivered as an integrated programme with clearly defined learning outcomes that cover the generic and personal qualities and the specialist knowledge, skills and professional attributes necessary for entry to the NPIP (see Standard 3).
+The curriculum is planned and delivered within a programme that combines and coordinates all components in a cohesive manner with clearly defined learning outcomes that cover the generic and personal qualities and the specialist knowledge, skills and professional attributes necessary for entry to the NPIP (see Standard 3).